EBISPOT/OLS/README.md

-# OLS
+# We are currently developing a new version of OLS

+Check out https://github.com/EBISPOT/ols4 for updates!

+---

-Ontology Lookup Service from SPOT at EBI.
+Legacy Ontology Lookup Service from SPOT at EBI.

 * OLS is currently live at the EBI here http://www.ebi.ac.uk/ols
 * A REST API for OLS is described here http://www.ebi.ac.uk/ols/docs/api